-Around this time we also lost one of our other largest clients: a medium sized Canadian retailer with about 20 store locations.
+Around this time we also lost one of our other largest clients: a medium-sized Canadian retailer with about 20 store locations.

 Then it dawned on Melissa what was happening.
-Our work was still great, but we lacked strong relationships with our clients.
+Our work was still producing great work, but we lacked strong relationships with our clients.
 When we were smaller, Andrew and Melissa were the account managers.
 This worked with 4 staff members, but not when we grew past 10.
 Melissa started to research other agencies and found that most agencies had 3 times the account managers that tbk Creative had relative to size.

 There appears to be a sufficiency threshold in marketing: If an agency can produce work that is good enough, they can keep the account by having a sound relationship with the client.

 So we set out to find great, dedicated account managers for tbk Creative.